1 – Lowering the exemption (franchise) threshold

 2 – Hotel or hotel-type accomodation services

-A large number of non-professional furnished rental companies (LMNP mainly) would like to obtain a VAT refund on their investments but are frightened by the conditions required (particularly the ancillary services to be provided) in order for their services to be subject to hotel VAT.
+A large number of no-professional furnished rental companies (LMNP mainly) would like to obtain a VAT refund on their investments but are frightened by the conditions required (particularly the ancillary services to be provided) in order for their services to be subject to hotel VAT.

 In fact, in addition to the usual nature of repeatedly providing rental services, the para-hotel activity is characterized by the offer, in addition to accommodation, of at least three of the following four services: